 Course structure and dates

 Modules run throughout the year and are timed to fit in with industry requirements.
 Each qualification requires the following minimum 'credits' for completion:

-Masters: 180 credits (core modules 10 credits; optional modules 110 credits; research project & dissertation 60 credits)
+- Masters: 180 credits (core modules 10 credits; optional modules 110 credits; research project and dissertation 60 credits)

 Student support and guidance

 Following acceptance on to the course, each student will have the opportunity to discuss their individual needs with members of the course team resulting in an agreed plan of study.
 All students will be allocated a personal tutor who will provide academic and pastoral support throughout the course.
 Information on University provisions for student support will be given to each student.

 Informal discussions with the course manager are possible.
 Please contact Dr John Brameld on +44(0)115 951 6133 or at firstname.lastname@example.org.